Best 6-Player Board Games – Top 20 Ranked & Reviewed (2019)

 Catan is normally a 3-4 player game, but the 5-6 player extension provides enough tiles, cards and wooden cities for 5-6 players to have a raucous good time.
 If you’re super weird, you’ll buy it just for the green-colored cities (Kendra’s favorite color).

 Catan with six players still feels and plays like normal Catan.
-There’s only a few minor rule changes.
+There are only a few minor rule changes.
 Any player can trade in between turns and the current player can trade and build as long as they have the cards to do so.
 It’s more of the same Catan we all love, just with more friends around the table.

 Camel Up (not Camel Cup) is the ultimate camel racing simulator.
 Players actually won’t be controlling specific camels, though.
 Instead, they will place bets and attempt to have the most money at the end of the race.
 There are no jockeys, rather other camels will be riding the camels…??
 (Kendra giggles endlessly throughout this game.)

 Camel Up is one of the silliest games I’ve ever seen.
-The stacking camels are adorable and leaves room for some last-minute comebacks for slower, drastically altering the outcome of the game.
+The stacking camels are adorable and leave room for some last-minute comebacks for slower, drastically altering the outcome of the game.
 The dice pyramid is also very silly (and isn’t at all necessary) but it helps sum up the whole game.
 It’s just a fun silly time.

 Hop on-board for your own high-stakes game of train robbery.
 In Colt Express up to 6 players will fight and shoot it out on 3-D train pieces, rob passengers, and try to avoid the sheriff.

 At first glance, Colt Express looks like it doubles down on the 3-D train board, which I will admit is super cool, but how does it play?
 The game is a lighthearted and silly experience, covering just about every Old West train robbery trope that you can think of.
-The game play and strategy, although not super heavy, is very fun and works well within the scope of the game.
+The gameplay and strategy, although not super heavy, is very fun and works well within the scope of the game.
 For every player in the game, another train car is added, and with the max of 6 players, you’re going to have a hilariously goofy time.

 Six players make for a slightly larger group than the norm, and that extra player or two can really change what you can play.
 The issue with this many players is how to effectively get everyone into the game, keep them interested and engaged, and what happens when a player is knocked out early.
 It’s a very balanced dance that needs careful consideration.
-We chose a lot of these games based on how easy it is to teach, how much group interaction is involved, and tried to give a mix of options from quick to all day.
+We chose a lot of these games based on how easy it is to teach, how much group interaction is involved and tried to give a mix of options from quick to all day.

 We hope you enjoyed this list.
 If you have any other recommendations, if you think I’m totally wrong, or if you just want to talk about board games, we’d love to hear from you!
 Please leave a comment below.